Wednesday, April 23, 2025

 Youngsters (our 6th-8th grade club):

 Purpose of the Week's Workouts: Click here for a link to this week's workouts (you have to request access on your school account to see the workouts).
-We'll have a mix of workouts between those racing Tuesday and those racing Friday, so make sure you pay attention to when/what you'll be doing.
-Click here and track your minutes from Week 15: Weekly Minutes
+This is our final week of tracking our minutes for the season totals.
+Click here and track your minutes from Week 22: Weekly Minutes

 *Wear WHITE or BRIGHT to ALL AM PRACTICES*